Sports news feed: PSG confirm Tuchel sacking | DW | 29.12.2020

 Former Tottenham Hotspur coach Mauricio Pochettino, who played for PSG, is being hotly tipped in the media as Tuchel's replacement at the Qatari-backed club.

+The Polish team had originally been excluded from the Oberstdorf event and quarantined following a positive test from jumper Klemens Muranka.
+But he then tested negative in a second round of tests along with his six team-mates.
+A third round of negative tests led to the U-turn as local health authorities lifted the quarantine and organizers said the athletes could compete.

+The decision comes a day after the Poles were excluded from qualifying on Monday.
+Organizers have said they will be allowed extra training jumps before the start of the competition.

-Chinese streaming firm Tencent has stopped broadcasting live NBA games involving the Philadelphia 76ers in an apparent protest at new president Daryl Morey, who voiced support for Hong Kong demonstrators last year.
+Chinese streaming firm Tencent has stopped broadcasting live NBA games involving the Philadelphia 76ers in an apparent protest against the club's new president, Daryl Morey, who voiced support for Hong Kong demonstrators last year.

 Morey used to work for the Houston Rockets and Tencent had already dropped their games,